 Yet one more cow with the Schuppe leg style – in this case, it bears a lot of what I believe to be

-pseudo-marks, none of which I’ve been able to identify.
+pseudo-marks, none of which I’ve been able to identify, although it ws sold as 'Netherlands'.
 Per usual any help would be greatly

 interpretation of a Schuppe (at 1/12 scale of course, as are his other silver pieces) I figured it